• Menu

 🤔 Where does the name Delphi come from? 🤔

-According to legend, when his temple was founded, Apollo saw a Cretan boat in the distance on the sea.
+According to the legend, when his temple was founded, Apollo saw a Cretan boat in the distance on the sea.
 He then changed into a dolphin to join the ship and convince the crew to become guardians of the sanctuary.

 The name Delphi is therefore derived from the word dolphin: δελφίς / delphís in ancient Greek.